• Equestrian Lifestyle

 William Cavendish, First Duke of Newcastle

-While Henry may have given England a taste of dressage, it wouldn’t be fair to give him all the credit.
+While Henry may have given England a taste of dressage, it wouldn’t be fair to say he developed it.
 William Cavendish (1593 – 1676) is considered the “father” of modern dressage, and many accounts give him credit for bringing dressage to England.
 He left a lasting legacy by laying the foundations of modern dressage, writing two manuals of horsemanship and promoting a kinder approach, advocating for mutual respect between horse and rider.

 He was so well regarded in his time that his riding house was full of spectators watching him, filling to the point of hardly being able to perform.